-- Are able to reach maximum speeds between 20 and 25 miles per hour (mph) on a paved, level surface.
+- Are able to reach maximum speeds between 20 MPH and 25 MPH on a paved, level surface.

-- Don't exceed a weight of 3,000 pounds when fully loaded with cargo or passengers.
+- Don't exceed a weight of 3,000 lbs when fully loaded with cargo or passengers.

 You must keep your low-speed vehicle registered in order to legally operate it.
-Generally, this two-year registration period costs $20; however, you can register your low-speed vehicle for free if it's:
+Generally, this registration period of 2 years costs $20; however, you can register your low-speed vehicle for free if it's:

 - Owned and operated by the United States (or another state) or its political subdivisions.

 - Registered in a foreign country, but temporarily being used in ND.

 - Validly licensed in another state, but not in ND for more than 30 consecutive days.